-- Have previously served as a certified peace officer in Arizona, another state, or federal agency
+- Have previously served as a certified peace officer in Arizona, another state, or federal agency.

-- Have completed basic and advanced training that demonstrates substantial comparability to the Arizona basic course
+- Have completed basic and advanced training that demonstrates substantial comparability to the Arizona basic course.

-- Obtain an appointment from an Arizona Law Enforcement Agency
+- Obtain an appointment from an Arizona Law Enforcement Agency.

 - Meet all of the minimum qualifications for certification as an Arizona Peace Officer as outlined in AZPOST administrative rule R13-4-105.

-The verification of training forms ("Record of Equivalency Training") can be found on our web site www.AZPOST.gov - AZ POST Forms.
-Applicants can print the form and then "plug-in" all their training hours and topic areas to see if they feel they will meet our minimum training requirements.
+The verification of training forms ("Record of Equivalency Training") is available under the forms tab at www.AZPOST.gov .
+Waiver test candidates can print the form and then "plug-in" all their training hours into the listed functional areas to see if they feel they will meet our minimum training requirements.
 All support documentation for previous training must be attached to the "Record of Equivalency Training" form and included with the Waiver Application.
-If there is no verification, the hours will not be counted toward meeting the requirements.
+(Functional Area definitions are available on our website by clicking this link here)

 The waiver test has two (2) components: